CBD dosage for anxiety related disorders?

 6. Zuardi AW, Shirakawa I, Finkelfarb E, Karniol IG.
 Action of cannabidiol on the anxiety and other effects produced by delta 9-THC in normal subjects.
 Psychopharmacology.
 1982;76(3):245-250.

-Our Favorite CBD Strains For Creating Calm, Balance and Focus
+Our Favorite CBD oil Strains For Creating Calm, Balance and Focus

-CBD has been researched for its anxiolytic properties.
 Known for creating balance, and instilling an overall sense of well-being, many people trust CBD to help manage emotions and focus.
 The Grandaddy Purple and OG Kush Strains are especially popular for this effect.
-Unlike marijuana strains, these CBD strains contain 0.0% THC and will not make you high.
+Unlike marijuana strains, these CBD oil strains contain 0.0% THC and will not make you high.
 To explore the many benefits of each of these popular strains, explore the tab labeled “Terpenes and Effects” found on each product page.